Monday, June 15, 2026

 Sunday, June 07, 2026

 My first job, my first real job, was barista.
-Before that I had babysat, and done a bunch of odd jobs around the daycare center my mother ran, painting, assembling cots, cooking fish sticks, mini pizzas, and mac and cheese.
+Before that I had babysat, and done a bunch of odd jobs around the daycare center my mother ran, painting, assembling cots, making meals, which involved a lot of fish sticks and mac and cheese.
+It was my first real job in the sense that I had to apply for it, and received a paycheck (along with tips).
 I worked at Arabica: Coffee and Tea on Shaker Square (otherwise known as Chic-abica) during high school and on breaks during my first few years of college.
-This was before Starbucks came to Cleveland, before fancy coffee drinks went mainstream.
-While Arabic offered all of the espresso drinks, cappuccinos, mochas, lattes, etc., as well as very roast coffees from around the world, our average customer did not know about many of those things, and just wanted a "regular coffee." (a medium roast coffee in a medium cup).
+This was before Starbucks came to Cleveland, and thus before fancy coffee drinks went mainstream.
+While Arabica offered all of the espresso drinks, cappuccinos, mochas, lattes, etc., as well as various roast coffees from around the world, our average customer did not know about many of those things, and just wanted a "regular coffee." (which meant they got a medium roast coffee in a medium cup).
 Iced Mochas were popular though, basically as close as you could get to a milkshake without admitting that you were drinking a milkshake.
+I was a barista before coffee became the beverage that it is now.
 More importantly, I was a barista before a barista became a representation of work and a cultural figure.

 Wednesday, June 03, 2026